ABi-lab/BCE/README.md

 # Other notes
 - I've never used this editor on anything other than Unicode (UTF) encoded files.
 If you create a new file from the editor, the appropriate encoding will be used.
 If you encounter any problems with other files, change encoding to UTF.
 - I like dark mode.
 I like it so much that at some point I've made the whole editor dark, which interfeers with light editor themes.
 This is a known bug, but I don't use light mode enough to care.
 Maybe later, or maybe someone else will make it work.
 - During the development this was hosted at shared hosting site on a server shared with many other clients.
 It was regularly updated with the latest security features, some of which work against the functionalities of this application, like exposing access to arbitrary files on server or transferring full paths and any file content, including unsafe content as a feature.
 For this reason, some work-arounds have been implemented, like changing '.' and '/' symbols with others, and Base64 encoding/decoding content (even twice! and then slightly un/scrambling even that!) before transfer.
 This is **JUST a TEXT editor**.
+As such it does not work with binary file types at the moment, but this does not mean binary transfers can't be implemented for particular cases at some point in the future.

 # Again
 **- BE WARNED THAT THIS CODE, particularly index.php file, pose a SERIOUS SECURITY RISK and may expose unintended/unknown/undesired contents of the server to the user.**